"Just Reviewing Code"

 So what does reviewing actually take?

-Knowing the ecosystem.
-How is this thing being monitored?
+Consequences.
+How is this being monitored?
 What happens to your dashboards when this ships?
-Where does something need to be logged to so that you, or your agents, can debug it at 2am?
 What doors has this opened for an attacker?
-These aren't someone else's concerns.
-They're part of the same decision.
-And again, it hides in the details.
+Breaking changes are brutal — if a feature is tightly coupled to everything else, untangling it later becomes expensive.
+These things hide in the details.
 If you don't know the ecosystem, you won't know what to ask about it.

 The limits of automation